 - Alcoholic Parent: How Maki ends up in a children's home.

-- Arms Dealer: Himura, who plans to use the secret of Bikuni's descendants to make immortal soldiers.
+- Arms Dealer: Himuro, who plans to use the secret of Bikuni's descendants to make immortal soldiers.

 - Biker Babe: Fujiko spends the last half of the film on her motorcycle.

 - Bloodless Carnage: Averted, rather unusually.
-This is easily the bloodiest entry in the Lupin franchise.
+This is one of the bloodiest entries in the Lupin franchise, only surpassed by Goemon Ishikawa's Spray of Blood.

 - Blood Magic: It's there in the title.